TurnOffTheTV/dawnline/contributing/INFO.md

 When writing code, try to follow the style.
 Maybe you think it's weird, but it's how I write JavaScript.
 Also, make sure to comment.
 You don't need a comment on every line, but each block should be explained.

+If you've contributed any code, feel free to add your name to the About window in the editor.

 ## Writing Documentation

 There's not a lot to this app at this point, but eventually there will be, and we're going to need some documentation for all the features.